toothpastez/starter-academic/content/project/HCLT/index.md

 {{< vimeo 389811626 >}}

-This is one of my favorite ttweak projects; our explainer and fundraising film for Houston Community Land Trust, a brilliant organization actively housing people in Houston through the time-tested community land trust model.
+This film was for one of my favorite ttweak clients: Houston Community Land Trust.
+HCLT is a brilliant organization actively housing Houstonians using the time-tested community land trust model.
 I edited this piece, along with producing or shooting most of the broll.